 The ISM status register enables an external processor to monitor the status of the ISM during WRITE and ERASE operations.
 Two bits of the 8-bit status register are set and cleared entirely by the ISM.
-These bits indicate whether the ISM is busy with a WRITE or ERASE task and when an ERASE has been suspended.
+These bits indicate whether the ISM is busy with an ERASE or WRITE task and when an ERASE has been suspended.
 Additional error information is set in three other bits: VPP status, write status and erase status.